 Not only was Samson a Nazirite, but God had destined him, before his birth, with a specific purpose to fulfill.
 That purpose was to defeat the Philistines.
 The Philistines had been a thorn in Israel's side ever since the Hebrew people entered the promised land of Canaan.
 It was one of Israel's epic failures as they diverted their attention and actions from God by not driving all of the original inhabitants out of the land, as God had told them to do.
-After years of suffering, God sent in Samson to deal with the problem.
+After years of suffering, God sent Samson to deal with the problem.

 In Judges 13-15, we learn a lot about Samson and see his victories and times of struggle - when his focus strayed from God.
 When we come to Judges 16, Samson has his epic failure of attention.
 Samson diverts his attention from God and places his heart (or attention) on Delilah.
 Samson puts pleasing Delilah before pleasing God.
-If Samson had kept his focus on God, then he would have never been with Delilah in the first place and then he would not have been betrayed by her and delivered into the hands of the Philistines.
+If Samson had kept his focus on God, then he would have never been with Delilah in the first place, and then he would not have been betrayed by her and delivered into the hands of the Philistines.

 Have you ever had an epic failure of attention?
-A situation where you moved your eyes from God and God's ways and that lack of focus cost you more than you could have ever imagined?
+A situation where you moved your eyes from God and God's ways, and that lack of focus cost you more than you could have ever imagined?
 Are you currently dealing with the consequences of an epic failure of attention?
-Pause and consider these questions for moment.
+Pause and consider these questions for a moment.

-We should strive for our attention to God to be ever flowing as well.
+We should strive for our attention to God to be ever-flowing as well.
 In next week's blog, the third and final installment on attention, I will discuss forms of distraction, things that frequently cause us to lose attention, and how we can overcome these with God's help so we will never have to have an epic failure of attention again.

-Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest and share posts and make comments as you see fit.
-If you have not signed up for my email list, please do so.
-I send out bi-monthly newsletters and behind the scenes information.
+Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest, share posts, and comment as you see fit.
+Please do so if you have not signed up for my email list.
+I send out bi-monthly newsletters and behind-the-scenes information.